Philippine Hockey Association

 The Philippine Hockey Association, also known as Larong Hockey sa Pilipinas, Inc. (lit.
 'Hockey Sport in the Philippines') is the national governing body for field hockey in the Philippines.
 It is recognized by the Asian Hockey Federation (AHF) and the International Hockey Federation (IHF).

-POC President Jose Cojuangco, Jr. was appointed as the federation's chairman.
+POC President Peping Cojuangco was appointed as the federation's chairman.
 In the POC general assembly held on January 27, 2016, the local Olympic body granted their recognition to LHP.
+Cojuangco resigned in 2021.

+In 2019, the Philippine indoor hockey national teams debuted at the Men's and Women's Indoor Hockey Asia Cup.